car251290/Fullstack-soccer/README.md

 To define a function, you must use the function keyword, followed by a name, followed by parentheses ( ).
 Then you have to write the function logic between curly brackets { }
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript

+Include different data types
+16 minutes remaining
+In the previous step, you used string interpolation to insert one string inside of another.
+Each interpolation expression that is part of an interpolated string expression can be of any data type, though.
+Let's include values of various data type expressions in an interpolated string.

 ## Node.js